 5. They’re passionately written escapism. (fantasy and erotica)

 I’m trying to relate to my readers first.
-That’s the stepping stone to be able to write the other four types of pieces in a way that makes people want to keep reading.
+That’s the stepping stone to being able to write the other four types of pieces in a way that makes people want to keep reading.

 3. Write What You See